 Get creative with interesting footage that demonstrates what you’re talking about and your audience will stay focused.
 Even if your work is just based around computers you can show the office that you work in or screen capture the software that you use.

-When you really can’t film a concept or idea that you’re talking about then you should consider motion graphics.
+When you really can’t film a concept or idea that you’re talking about then you should consider animation and motion graphics.
 These are animations that you can find templates for on websites like Videohive or you can commission an animator to make them specifically for you from sites like Fiverr.

 Motion Graphics add movement and vibrancy and are great if you’re referring to graphs or numbers that you can’t visually demonstrate otherwise.